 - Determining the cost per serving for each dish you serve.

 - Choosing your desired food cost percentage.

 - Pricing your menu items accordingly.

 - Tracking your price change’s effect on sales.

 Keep reading for a walkthrough of each of the above steps.
-Time to get strategic about your restaurant’s food costs.
+Time to get strategic about your restaurant’s food costs and menu pricing.